Time to read: 8 min

-Threaded connections, such as bolts and nuts, are used in a wide variety of applications, ranging from plastic toys to massive bridges.
-The one similarity that ties them together is that these connections need to stay together when we want them to, but also come apart when needed.
-For example, the valve covers on an engine have to stay in place while driving, but we also need them to be removable, so we can service the engine components.
+Threaded fasteners, such as bolts and nuts, are used in many applications, ranging from plastic toys to massive bridges.
+And all threaded fastener connections need to stay together when we want them to, but also come apart when needed.
+For example, the valve covers on an engine must remain in place while driving, but we also need them to be removable so we can service the engine components.

 This article will explore different methods to ensure that these types of connections stay together when we need them to.
 The term “Thread Locking” is typically used for methods of ensuring the threads stay in place without loosening and will be used often in this article.

 There are many types of threaded fastener connections, but the primary types are as follows:Bolt, Nut (Washer Optional) – Seen below, this is the most common and low-cost type of threaded connection.
 It’s used in applications ranging from automobiles to cell tower antennas.

 - Screw, Tapped Hole – With this type of connection, a screw is installed into a drilled and tapped hole in a housing or mechanical component.
 The most commonly recognized difference between a screw and a bolt is that screws typically go into threaded holes.
 In contrast, bolts go through 2 unthreaded components and fasten with a nut because screws have a tapered end and bolts have a non-tapered end.

 We can see three cap screws installed in tapped aluminum components.
 Screws are used instead of bolts for precision, ease of assembly, and increased component rigidity — or likely a combination of those factors.

 - Threaded Components – These are most commonly shafts or housings (typically cylindrical) that have both been threaded to fasten together.
 A flashlight bulb and battery tube is a good example.